orbisius/orbisius-child-theme-creator/readme.txt

 * Added a border to the content box if modified.
 * Warn the user if there's unsaved content in either of the editors.
 The browser won't display the actual message I've provided which is stupid.
 * TODO: check php syntax before saving for php files - remove button to check syntax?
+* Users now can create new files in non-existing folders e.g. headers/header-two.php
+* Tested with WP 4.7

 = 1.3.4 =
 * Uses the recommended approach for loading css (since v.1.3.4)